Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Action Co-occurrence in Vlogs

 \subsubsection{Heuristic-based Graph Topology Models}

-We apply several popular node similarity methods that only use graph topology information in the prediction process: Common Neighbours~\cite{Newman2001ClusteringAP}, Salton Index~\cite{Salton1983IntroductionTM}, Adamic-Adar Index~\cite{Adamic2003FriendsAN}, Hub Depressed Index, Hub Promoted Index~\cite{Ravasz2002HierarchicalOO}, Resource Allocation~\cite{Zhou2009PredictingML}, and Shortest Path~\cite{LibenNowell2007TheLP}.
-Note that the heuristic-based methods do not use any of the data representations described in \ref{sec:data_proc}.
+We apply several popular node similarity methods that only use graph topology information in the prediction process: Common Neighbours~\cite{Newman2001ClusteringAP}, Salton Index~\cite{Salton1983IntroductionTM}, Adamic-Adar Index~\cite{Adamic2003FriendsAN}, Hub Promoted Index~\cite{Ravasz2002HierarchicalOO}, and Shortest Path~\cite{LibenNowell2007TheLP}.
+Note that the heuristic-based methods do not use any data representations described in \cref{sec:data_proc}.
 We describe each of the methods above:

 \paragraph{Notation.} Let \(s_{xy}\) be the similarity between nodes \(x\) and \(y\), \(\Gamma(x)\) be the set of nodes connected to node \(x\) and \(k_{x}\) be the degree of node \(x\).